One of the easiest ways to record cash transactions is by using a cash book. A cash book can record the transactions of both cash and the bank.

 When designing an Excel template, it is vital to get the format correct.
 On the left is the income and expenditure on the right-hand side.
 Both sides will have columns for date, description, reference and amount.
 At the bottom of the spreadsheet will have totals and a carried forward balance.

 For paper-based format, you may find it easier to have the following columns: date, description, reference, income, expenditure and balance.
 It allows for a running balance of the bank and ensures that there are no mistakes in the figures.

 Below is an example of a paper-based cash book using a standard A4 lined pad.

 Double Column Cash Book

-So far we have looked at the single column cash book, but there are a couple of other versions, the are double and triple column.
+So far, we have looked at the single column cash book, but there are a couple of other versions: double and triple column.

 The double-column is for recording both cash and bank.
-On the left, it shows income for both cash and bank, and the right shows the expenditure for both.
+The left shows income for both cash and bank, and the right shows the expenditure for both.

 Triple Column Cash Book

 A triple column cashbook (also known as three-column) includes cash, bank and an additional column for discounts.
 The discounts are for both received and given.